mfaisalkhatri/selenium4poc/README.md

 6. Once a product is checked out, the user lands on the Order Confirmation page, where product name, price and shipping address will be asserted and after that Order would be marked as confirmed.
 7. Finally, an Order confirmation message would be verified in the tests which marks the end of the test journey.

-- Checkout the blog [Writing Selenium Web Automation tests in Fluent way!][seleniummediumfleuntblog] to get better understanding of how to write end-to-end tests using fluent pattern.

 ## How to run the Tests?